zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * **apiInfo.gatewayUrl**

-        The base path at the API gateway where the API is available.
+        The base path at the API Gateway where the API is available.
 Ensure that this path is the same as the _gatewayUrl_ value in the _routes_ sections.

     * **apiInfo.swaggerUrl**